netdata/netdata/aclk/README.md

 through Netdata Cloud.
 The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
 The ACLK is encrypted, safe, and _is only established if you claim your node_.

+The Cloud IP address is 35.196.244.138.
+In the future the IP ranges would be the ones documented [here](https://www.cloudflare.com/ips/).

+Netdata is a distributed monitoring system.
+Very few data are uploaded to the cloud, such as data about:
+ - All configured alarms and their current status
+ - Metrics that are requested by the cloud user
+ - A list of the active collectors

 For a guide to claiming a node using the ACLK, plus additional troubleshooting and reference information, read our [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide or the full [claiming documentation](/claim/README.md).